-PHY230 PHYSICS FOR SCIENTISTS & ENGINEERS I (F) 5(4-3-
+PHY230 PHYSICS FOR SCIENTISTS & ENGINEERS I (F) 5(4-3-0)

 An introduction to the principles and practical applications of Mechanics (including kinematics, dynamics, energy, momentum, simple harmonic motion, and fluids) and Thermal Physics using concepts from differential and integral calculus.
 Represents the first semester of a one-year sequence.
 This course is intended for students who require a calculus-based physics course in preparation for further study in the physical sciences beyond this sequence.
 The course includes laboratory work.
-PREREQUISITE: MTH 122 or equivalent.